 The Board assumes, amongst others, the following duties and responsibilities:-

-(i) reviewing and adopting the overall strategic plans and programmes for the Company and Group;
+(i) reviewing and adopting a sustainable strategic business development plan for the Company and Group;

 (ii) overseeing and evaluating the conduct of business of the Company and Group;